 Colonel, a white gelding, was reputed to be the fastest fire horse on the Pacific Coast.
-Past Chief Joseph Buchtel said, "He was the finest animal I ever saw.
-I wsa willing to bet anything up to \$1,000 when he was in his prime that he could beat any horse on the Pacific Coast to a fire.
-He was a pacer, sure footed and smart, and that is a combination you can't beat.
-He seemed to know us all and no man ever had trouble with him."
-Colonel would become so excited at the sound of the gong that twice he left the engine house before his driver was ready.
-Pulling his hose cart and following the steamer, Colonel deduced from its direction the box he was responding to, and then he galloped on to the hydrant nearest and waited to be hitched. thoroughly ingrained was his sense of duty that once, when confined to his stall because of a lame leg, he kicked the side out of the stall in order to respond to a sounding alarm.
-Colonel began his service in 1887 at the age of 5.
-Purchased for \$200, he did service on Truck 1 and Engine 3.
-Colonel put in 21 years of service and lived to be 33 years of age, dying August 1, 1915 after having been put out to pasture at the county poor farm.
-Colonel was buried on a grassy plot overlooking the Columbia River with a proper headstone.
+He would become so excited at the sound of the gong that twice he left the engine house before his driver was ready.
+Pulling his hose cart and following the steamer, Colonel deduced from its direction the box it was responding to, and then he galloped on to the hydrant nearest and waited to be hitched.
+So thoroughly ingrained was his sense of duty that once, when confined to his stall because of a lame leg, he kicked the side out of the stall in order to respond to a sounding alarm.
+Colonel put in 21 years of service and lived to be 33 years old, dying in 1915.

 Jerry, a big roan with 21 years of service in 1911, was perhaps Portland's most heralded fire horse.
 He was lead horse on Truck 2 at Fourth and Montgomery.
 He got off to a shaky start in 1892 when he was sent downtown with an engine to pump out flooded buildings.
 He bolted, killed his harness mate, destroyed the steam engine, and dislocated a shoulder.
-In his early days, Jerry threw every ounce of his strength against his collar as he his straining partners pulled their brilliant red truck at break-neck speed over the mud, cobblestone, plank, or wood block streets of Portland.
+In his early days, Jerry threw every ounce of his strength against his collar as he and his straining partners pulled their brilliant red truck at break-neck speed over the mud, cobblestone, plank, or wood block streets of Portland.
 Later, when progress brought the smooth asphalt pavement, the eager Jerry tempered his speed somewhat, particularly during the rainy season, following numerous bad falls on this slippery new surface.
 After taking a fall on slick pavement while responding to a fire at the Hazelwood Creamery building, he ruptured an artery in his leg.
 He gathered himself up and finished the run but was laid up for quite a while.

 Jerry, with his teeth, could pull the rope, which opened the firehouse doors when an alarm sounded.
 He had also been trained to grasp his master's cap by its visor and to tip it politely when a lady passed.
 He died in harness after making a long run to a fire.